-F. Secure and Level the Fireplace
+E. Secure and Level the Fireplace

 This fireplace may be placed on either a combustible or noncombustible continuous flat surface.
-Follow the instructions for framing in Section 3.
 Slide the fireplace into position.
 Be sure to provide the minimum 1-1/2 in. air clearance at the sides and 1-1/2 in. at the back of the fireplace.